ArgetIstalri/Soul-Heroes/README.md

 https://i.imgur.com/yM1shmg.png - stan_lee_1.png

-Usually, it's best to have the skin on on standby for using it for texturing.
+Usually, it's best to have the skin on standby for using it for texturing.
 Also, before saving add some noise for extra texturing.

 Leggings Texturing